Non-privileged operation mode for OneAgent on Linux satisfies the requirement for a non-admin monitoring solution.

 Non-privileged operation mode for OneAgent on Linux available with OneAgent version 1.175

 Non-privileged operation mode for OneAgent on Linux satisfies the requirement for a non-admin monitoring solution.
-By combining full functionality with high security (by reducing the attack surface) Dynatrace provides the best in class solution for enterprise cloud environments.
+By combining full functionality with high security (by reducing the attack surface) Dynatrace provides the best in class solution for cloud environments.

 The latest chapter in the story of how we reached this major milestone took place in May, 2018 when in an article explaining new and upcoming changes to OneAgent, we announced the Early Adopter program for a new operation mode for OneAgent for Linux that allows OneAgent to be run in non-admin mode (i.e., “non-privileged mode”).
 We’re now happy to announce that this project—following careful testing and validation—has now reached General Availability.